Lancaster Stormers: Radio and television

-Every Barnstormers game was broadcast on WLAN (1390 AM) and WPDC (1600 AM) by Dave Collins, their announcer.
-Select home games are televised on Blue Ridge Cable-11.
-However, the cost of airtime became too expensive so all games are now only streamed on YouTube.
+Every Stormers game was broadcast on WLAN (1390 AM) and WPDC (1600 AM) by Dave Collins, their announcer.
+Select home games were televised on Blue Ridge Cable-11.

+On April 20, 2023, the Atlantic League announced that all games, including the Barnstormers, would be streamed exclusively on FloSports.

 Mascot

-The Lancaster Barnstormers' mascot is an anthropomorphic, red cow named Cylo.
+The Lancaster Stormers' mascot is an anthropomorphic, red cow named Cylo.
 He wears the team's home jersey with striped socks and retro-style sneakers.
 Cylo debuted on March 4, 2005, at the Mascot Roller Mill in the Lancaster County village of Mascot.
 His name in full is Cyloicious L. Barnstormer, alluding to Hall of Fame pitcher Cy Young and to silos, representing the county's agricultural heritage.
 The mascot was designed by the Raymond Entertainment Group, which also produces the Phillie Phanatic's costume.